Nadal advances after Mayer withdrawal

 Nadal won his 11th grand slam singles title at the French Open last June before his season came to an abrupt end two weeks later following a defeat to Czech journeyman Lukas Rosol in the second round at Wimbledon.

-Mayer's withdrawal was the second shock of the day for Nadal who had earlier been frightened by a magnitude 4.7 earthquake that rattled the Southern California desert.
+Mayer's withdrawal was the second shock of the day for Nadal who had earlier been frightened by a flurry of three earthquakes, measured at magnitudes of 4.6 and 4.7, that rattled the Southern California desert.

-The quake struck deep beneath a mountain range shortly before 10 a.m.
-PDT (1700 GMT) local time about 22 miles south of the nearby resort community of Palm Springs.
+The quakes struck shortly before 10 a.m.
+PDT (1700 GMT) local time within moments of each other about 22 miles south of the resort community of Palm Springs.

 "I was very scared," Nadal smiled.
 "First time in my life.
 I was on the massage table preparing for my warm-up.
 I think the massage table moves even more.